 The nonexclusive list of factors to be considered includes:

 The court concluded that Mrs. Mapp qualified for the third type of innocent spouse relief for the 2002 tax year.
-This decision was based in large part on a belief that Mrs. Mapp was not aware of the estimated tax shortfall in 2002.
+This decision was based, in part, on a belief that Mrs. Mapp was not aware of the estimated tax shortfall in 2002.
+Thus, the court found that it would be inequitable to hold her liable for the shortfall.

-Based on these factors, the court concluded that Mrs. Mapp was entitled to innocent spouse relief.
-The court granted the requesting spouse innocent spouse relief for the nonrequesting spouse’s compensation that was not reported on the timely-filed income tax return and for the balance resulting from insufficient estimated tax payments.
+The court granted the requesting spouse innocent spouse relief for the non-requesting spouse’s compensation that was not reported on the timely-filed income tax return and for the balance resulting from insufficient estimated tax payments.
 This prevents the IRS from collecting the tax from the requesting spouse.
+As this case shows, the non-requesting spouse can intervene in the case.
+The court may not side with the IRS or non-requesting spouse, as evidenced by this case.

 In 40 minutes, we'll teach you how to survive an IRS audit.